Skip to content

 Based on Aon Catastrophe Insight data, these were five of the seven most expensive years for insured losses from natural catastrophe (NatCat) events.

-Only five companies reported underwriting losses on their P&C business in 2022.
+Only five companies reported underwriting losses on their P&C business.

 NatCat Impact